mike-crane/Week1-Vocab/reading-html.md

 * _display_: `inline`
 * _category_: any [Flow Contant][1], palpable content, phrasing content, interactive content

-### Attributes
+* _attributes_:

-* `href` -- single required attribute for anchors defining a hypertext source link
-* `rel` -- this attribute specifies the relationship of the target object to the link object.
+`href` -- single required attribute for anchors defining a hypertext source link `rel` -- this attribute specifies the relationship of the target object to the link object.
-* `type` -- Indicates the numbering type
+`type` -- Indicates the numbering type
-* `target` -- specifies where to display the linked resource
+`target` -- specifies where to display the linked resource

 ## `<article>`